lucasmari/basic-deploy/README.md

 ## How It Works

 Running "vagrant up", will bring an Ubuntu machine up and trigger the provisioning (Ansible) in the guest machine (Vagrant).
-This provisioning is configured in _./provisioning/site.yml_ and is responsible for installing required packages and Docker before starting the Nginx container.
+This provisioning is configured in _./provisioning/site.yml_, divided by roles, and it's responsible for installing required packages and Docker before starting the Nginx container.